 '''

 Enter choice: 11

 Proxy Transformation management menu

 What would you like to do?

 1) List existing Proxy Transformations

 2) Create a new Proxy Transformation

 3) View and edit an existing Proxy Transformation

 4) Delete an existing Proxy Transformation

 b) back

 q) quit

 Enter choice [1]: 2

 '''

 3. Select the type of proxy transformation you want to create.
-This example configures an attribute mapping transformation.
+In this example, we create an attribute mapping transformation.
+Then, enter a name for the new transformation.